 However, once I discovered, My Haunted House by Angie Sage it quickly became my favorite.
 It is a fabulous choice if you have a bit of time to work in a short chapter book read aloud.
 I also fill my seasonal thematic library with related titles to maximize their interest and motivation to read.
 Reading these books helps to get them engaged and to activate their schema, so they are ready for the activities that follow.

-#2 Engage Your Students with a Haunted House for Sale Writing Craft Project
+2. Engage Your Students with a Haunted House for Sale Craft

 In the past, I always began with the writing portion and then we did a creative craft project to display with their final copies.
 In more recent years I found great value in starting with a Haunted House Art Project before introducing the writing portion.
 There were a few benefits to this.